PrefectHQ/pmt/README.md

 # pmt

-`pmt` is a command line tool designed to aid in the migration between different versions of the Prefect Python API.
+`pmt` is a command line tool designed to help you upgrade to new versions of the Prefect Python API.

 ## Installation